Fatal Auto Accidents in Houston, TX

 After losing a loved one in a car accident, your first option for recovery is through the at-fault driver’s auto insurance policy.
 If you work with an attorney, they can file your claim with the evidence necessary to prove the other driver’s responsibility and your injuries from that driver’s negligence.
 A successful insurance claim can give you compensation quickly.
 However, common issues arise with wrongful death insurance claims.
 Many drivers only have the legally required amount of liability insurance.
 A policy limit of $30,000 may not be enough to fully compensate you for the medical expenses, funeral arrangements, lost wages, and more.

-All states have specific rules regarding when and how wrongful death suits can be filed.
-In Texas, you can only file a wrongful death suit if you are a surviving spouse, child, or parent of the deceased individual.
+All states have specific rules regarding when and how wrongful death suits in Texas can be filed.
+You can only file a wrongful death suit if you are a surviving spouse, child, or parent of the deceased individual.
 If you were related to the person in another way, such as if you were siblings, you will not be able to recover compensation through this type of suit.
 However, if none of these family members choose to file a wrongful death suit separately or together, the personal representative of your loved one’s estate can file the claim on behalf of the family.

 If you are in the position to file a wrongful death suit, your attorney will ensure that you file within two years of your loved one’s death.
 Due to the state’s statute of limitations, a claim after the two-year mark will not be heard by the court.